BolleyB/my_family/readme.md

 Built With
 Django - The web framework for perfectionists with deadlines Bootstrap - Front-end component library
-SQLite - Embedded database used for development Contributing
+PostgreSQL - Robust RDBMS for Production
+Contributing
 Contributions are welcome!
 Please read CONTRIBUTING.md for details on how to contribute to this project.

 Authors
-John Doe - johndoe
-Jane Smith - janesmith
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
+Jade Moslares - jademoslares
+Jordan Hale - Mr-Spark3
+Hugo Webster - BolleyB

 Acknowledgments
 Hat tip to anyone whose code was used
 Inspiration
-etc.
+Just trying to get where I'm supposed to be on time with the tools I need.